jessepav/lacygoill-wiki-backup/terminal/capabilities.md

       read -d $'\a' -s -t 0.1 ; \
       base64 -d <<<${REPLY#$(printf "\e]52;c;")}

-The code works because `$ read` reads  from its stdin which it inherits from the shell; and by default, the shell's stdin is the terminal.
+The code works  because `read` reads from  its stdin which it  inherits from the shell; and by default, the shell's stdin is the terminal.

 ---

 The first semicolon is essential (not the second one).
-You need it to prevent a new  command-line from being printed between `$ printf` and `$ read`; if that were to  happen you couldn't run `$ read` without removing the reply from the terminal.
+You need  it to prevent a  new command-line from being  printed between `printf` and `read`; if that were to happen  you couldn't run `read` without removing the reply from the terminal.

     ✘
     $ printf ...